ABOUT ENGINES

 This is particularly effective on large engines such as the B&W 2000, also known as The H.C. Ørsted Engine, here at the museum.

-It works by having a cylinder that is very long, with a cylinder head (cylinder cover) at both ends of the cylinder.
+It works in the way that, the cylinder is very long, with a cylinder head (cylinder cover) at both ends of the cylinder and flushing ports in the middle of the cylinder.
 A piston rod connects the piston to a crosshead outside the cylinder to which the connecting rod is connected.
-The piston rod is sealed at the passage of the lower cylinder cap.
+A stuffing box seals around the piston rod at the passage of the lower cylinder cover.

 LONGITUDINAL RINSING

-Means that the fresh air enters when the piston is at the bottom and pushes the combustion gas out through a valve.
+Means that the fresh air enters when the piston is at the bottom and pushes the combustion gas out through a valve at the top of the cylinder.

 THE PETROL ENGINE

-The gasoline engine is characterized by the fact that a mixture of atomized and vaporized gasoline and air is compressed and ignited via an electrically produced spark.
+The gasoline engine is characterized by the fact that a mixture of atomized and vaporized gasoline and air is compressed and ignited via en elektrisk dannet gnist.
 This is also called the Otto process.

 Shortly before the pressure is up to 40-50 bar and the temperature reaches 2200-2500 °C, this point is also called TDP (top dead point), the fuel is ignited via an electric spark.
 A small explosion occurs which pushes the piston back which causes the shaft in the motor to rotate.